-This element of policy is currently being achieved, and as such, no action is required, however, minerals policy will be reviewed as part of work on the replacement LDP
+This element of policy is currently being achieved, and as such, no action is required, however, minerals policy will be reviewed as part of work on the replacement LDP.

 LDP Policy Indicator Target Trigger Level Performance

 BW8 Amount of No development 1 or more No

 development (by permitted developments developments

 TAN 15 paragraph permitted granted

 5.1 development planning

 category) permitted permission in

 in C1 and C2 C1 or C2

 floodplain areas not floodplain

 meeting all TAN 15 areas that do

 tests (paragraph 6.2 not meet all

 i-v) TAN 15 tests

 Developments All developments 1 or 2 All

 incorporating to include SuDS developments developments

 sustainable urban where permitted granted

 drainage systems appropriate without SuDS planning

 (SuDS) (N.B.
 Excludes for 2 permission

 developments that consecutive incorporate

-have not

-incorporated SuDS years, or, 3 or SuDS where
+have not years, or, 3 or SuDS where

-for environmental more appropriate
+incorporated SuDS more appropriate

-or practical developments
+for environmental developments

-reasons) permitted
+or practical reasons) permitted

-without SuDS
+10000113) without SuDS

 in 1 year